Sinha5714/hangman-pp3/README.md

 - I would recommend that its also a game to improve vocabulary so children above 8 years can play

 ### User Requirements and Expectations
+- A simple and fun game
+- Straightforward Navigation
+- Game personalisation by entering players' names
+- Log-in works as expected and incorrect details do not allow the user access to their account.

 ## FlowChart

 - [Lucidchart](https://www.lucidchart.com) was used to build flowchart